quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 to be present in each qlog trace.

 The "Base" events add additional debugging options and MAY be present in qlog files.
 Most of these can be implicitly inferred from data in Core events (if those contain all their properties), but for many it is better to log the events explicitly as well, making it clearer how the implementation behaves.
-These events are for example tied to passing data around in buffers, to how internal state machines change and help show when decisions are actually made based on received data.
+These events are for example tied to passing data around in buffers, to how internal state machines change, and used to help show when decisions are actually made based on received data.
 Tool implementers SHOULD at least add support for showing the contents of these events, if they do not handle them explicitly.

 The "Extra" events are considered mostly useful for low-level debugging of the implementation, rather than the protocol.
 They allow more fine-grained tracking of internal behavior.
 As such, they MAY be present in qlog files and tool implementers MAY add support for these, but they are not required to.

 Note that in some cases, implementers might not want to log for example data